zoran-cuckovic/beautiful-jekyll/_posts/2019-03-06-qgis-shadows.md

 ![Istra-shadow.jpg]({{site.baseurl}}/figures/Istra-shadow.jpg)
 *Natural shadows combined with hillshade and elevation model.*

 See how shadows introduce a feeling of depth?
 Now, simple black/grey shadows would be problematic as they could easily occlude detail in valleys.
 Or, if too transparent, they would just add some mist, without introducing much perceptual improvement.
-My algorithm, however, provides information on shadow depth, which enables to fine tune the effect.
+The algorithm for natural shadow modelling, however, provides information on shadow depth, which enables to fine tune the effect.
 Shallow shadows should be less strong, as we can suppose a stronger impact of light dispersal in such areas.
 Here, I've set different intensities of grey and different levels of opacity for five classes between zero and minus 400 metres.
 Typically you would also need to completely eliminate shadows less than 2 or 3 metres in depth (opacity = 0%), as they tend to encroach ridgelines and hilltops.

 ![Style.JPG]({{site.baseurl}}/figures/Style.JPG)
 *Shadow intensities are controlled by both colour and transparency for each depth class.*